jchapin/capitaltechnologyservices.github.io/_posts/2017-02-21-pptp-on-osx-just-one-last-time.md

 title_short: "PPTP on OS X Just One Last Time"
 excerpt: >
   Apple killed off its support for PPTP VPNs when it released OS X in September of 2016.
-There was one application we had to maintain and the only way to connect to update it was via this out-of-favor protocol.
-Here's how to get in, get the job done over PPTP one last time.
+There was one application we had to maintain where the only way to connect and update it was via this out-of-favor protocol.
+Here's how to get in and get the job done over PPTP one last time.
 ---

 {{ page.excerpt }}